VHonzik/ListonosUnityPackages/com.listonos.ui/README.md

 # Listonos' UI

-For contributing contact me though email or open a ticket on the Github repo if you want.
+For contributing contact me through email or open a ticket on the Github repo if you want.